Coding4life92/Coding4life92/README.md

 - Build high-quality user interfaces
 - Work deeply with React & TypeScript
 - Collaborate with product and design teams
-- Continue growing as a frontend specialist
+- Continue growing as a frontend and backend specialist

 ## Known Languages 🌐
 I work with the following languages: